 We established our Compensation Committee in April 2008.
 Currently, its membership consists of Mr. Eichler, who serves as the Committee Chairman, Messrs.
 Papasan and Bleser.
 The Compensation Committee held four meetings during the year ended December 31, 2010.
 All members of the Compensation Committee meet the independence standards of the NYSE Amex rules.
 Pursuant to its charter, the Compensation Committee is responsible for establishing the Company's overall compensation philosophy and programs and exercising the authority of the Board of Directors in the administration of all compensation plans and programs.
 The Compensation Committee also is charged with reviewing the performance of the Company's Chief Executive Officer, reviewing and approving compensation arrangements for and contractual arrangements with the Company's executive officers, and reviewing and recommending to the full Board of Directors for approval contractual incentive and equity-based compensation plans and directors' compensation.
-The Compensation Committee is authorized to delegate responsibilities to sub-committies of the Compensation Committee as necessary or appropriate.
-The current charter for the Compensation Committee is posted on our website at www.mimedx.com.
-The Committee establishes compensation for executive officers and directors based on peer data, the Company's resources and, with respect to executive officers, the qualifications and experience of the executive.
-With respect to compensation of executive officers other than the Chairman and Chief Executive Officer, the Committee considers recommendations of the Chairman and Chief Executive Officer.
+The Compensation Committee is authorized to delegate responsibilities to sub-committee of the Compensation Committee as necessary or appropriate.
+The current charter for the Compensation for executive officers and directors based on peer data, the Company's resources and, with respect to executive officers, the qualifications and experience of the executive.
+With respect to compensation of executive officers, the Chairman and Chief Executive Officer, the Committee considers recommendations of the Chairman and Chief Executive Officer.